5G, IoT, Drones: New Opportunities And New Challenges

 It Won’t Go Without PES

-Product Engineering Services (PES) is an integrated process for creating complex products, from concept design to software and hardware development to manufacturing.
+Product Engineering Services (PES) is an integrated process for creating complex products like drones, from concept design to software and hardware development to manufacturing.
 PES may include developing and integrating hardware components, the operating system used to operate the hardware, device drivers, firmware, and other embedded software and application software.
 Provides functionality and user interface.
 PES is also about integrating intelligent products with enterprise IT systems or cloud-based platforms to track and bill consumption, monitor performance and collect analysis.
 PES also helps product teams gain access to the rich ecosystem of external manufacturers and partners.

 Also Read: Is The 5G Network Dangerous?
 Those Are The Facts